needle-mirror/com.unity.2d.animation/Documentation~/FFanimation.md

 ![](images/SpriteResolverCheck.png)

 This is because the Sprite Resolver component uses the defined string hash value to locate the desired Sprite.
-If the values between keyframe’s are interpolated, the Sprite Resolver will not be able to resolve to the correct Sprite.
+If the values between keyframe’s are interpolated, the Sprite Resolver will not be able to resolve and render the correct Sprite.